 The inverter output current can be monitored on the operation panel.
 The value monitored on the operation panel is accurate if the output frequency varies, and it is recommended to monitor values (provide analog output) using the operation panel.
+Examples of measured value differences produced by different measuring meters are shown below.

-5.2.4 Example of measuring converter unit (FR-CC2) input power factor
+5.2.4 Example of measuring converter unit (FR-CC2-C) input power factor